timparkyn/Firebase/README.md

 # Firebase
 <img src='http://funkyimg.com/i/2uS4i.png' align='right'>

-Firebase gem is a wrapper for the Firebase Rest API Firebase is a mobile and web development platform.
-Purchased by Google in 2014.
+Firebase gem is a wrapper for the Firebase Rest API.

+Firebase is a mobile and web development platform.
+Purchased by Google in 2014 and several acquisition have been integrated into the platform.

+_Unified App Platform_ - back-end as a service

 ## Benefits:
 * “Build apps fast without managing infrastructure”
+* Feature sets save the developer from having to write

 * Feature testing w/ a segment of your user base,
 * Easy secure signin
 * Test and roll out new app features
 * Follow users across devices.
 * Personalization
-* Nifty UE features like welcomes sms on registration, thumbnail engines
+* UE features like welcomes sms on registration, thumbnail engines
 * Realtime chat.

 * Supports Android/iOS/Web/C++/Unity